In the Evenings out There

-In the Evenings Out There is an album by pianist Paul Bley, bassist Gary Peacock, drummer Tony Oxley and saxophonist John Surman recorded in 1991 and released on the ECM label in 1993.
+In the Evenings out There is an album by Canadian jazz pianist Paul Bley recorded in September 1991 and released on ECM two years later.
+The quartet features rhythm section Gary Peacock and Tony Oxley and reed player John Surman.

 Reception

 The AllMusic review by David R. Adler stated: "This is a remarkable encounter between four top-notch musicians...
 Although the record falls solidly within the "free jazz" category, it has a mysteriously soothing, meditative quality.
-Fans of these four greats shouldn't miss it".
-The Penguin Guide to Jazz wrote: "The music is entirely collaborative and there are solo tracks, duos, and trios, with only one substantial group track, so the emphasis is on intimate communication across small but significant musical distances".
+Fans of these four greats shouldn't miss it."

+The Penguin Guide to Jazz wrote: "The music is entirely collaborative and there are solo tracks, duos, and trios, with only one substantial group track, so the emphasis is on intimate communication across small but significant musical distances."